-- Home and Community Based Services Settings Rule: Prioritize strong implementation of the HCBS Settings Rule, including by providing additional guidance, technical assistance (TA) to states, and ongoing monitoring, with a focus on the heightened scrutiny process. - HCBS Improvements: Work with states and stakeholders on strategies for unwinding emergency waivers and Appendix Ks and permanently incorporating beneficial changes into HCBS programs; allow Appendix Ks up to 12 months after the PHE.
-Work with CMS to implement the HCBS FMAP bump that was included in the American Rescue Plan Act.
-If Build Back Better or other similar legislation passes, work with states, stakeholders, and CMS to implement the improvements. - HCBS Quality Measures: Finalize and work with states to implement core quality measures for HCBS that emphasize person-centered services, compliance with the HCBS Settings Rule, equity in access to HCBS, and best practices. - Comment on Medicaid Waivers that Threaten Community Integration: Rescind CMS' guidance and waivers that increase funding for psychiatric institutional placements instead of investing in community-based behavioral health care.
-Encourage CMS and HHS to support states to expand robust HCBS for people with mental health disabilities.
+- Home and Community Based Services Settings Rule: Prioritize strong implementation of the HCBS Settings Rule, including by providing additional guidance, technical assistance (TA) to states, and ongoing monitoring, with a focus on the heightened scrutiny process. - HCBS Improvements: Work with states and stakeholders on strategies for unwinding emergency waivers and Appendix Ks and permanently incorporating beneficial changes into HCBS programs and support states in making this transition.
+If Better

+Care Better Jobs Act or other similar legislation passes, work with stakeholders, and CMS to implement the improvements.

-- Equity in Access to HCBS: Work with ACL and OCR to identify racial and other inequities in HCBS and develop strategies for addressing those inequities at the intersection of marginalized identities, including requiring states to develop equity plans for their HCBS programs, providing TA and funding for outreach to Black, Indigenous, and other communities of color, including non-native English speakers and LGBTQ+, and providers that serve them, and prioritize transition efforts in institutions disproportionally with residents from those communities. - Olmstead: Provide guidance on how states can further Olmstead implementation in their Medicaid systems, particularly in light of COVID-19 laying bare the risks of institutional and large congregate settings; work with the Department of Justice to support their Olmstead enforcement activities. - HCBS 1915(c) budgeting and transparency: Ask CMS to require states to explain how a person's needs will be met when they hit a service cap; create transparency requirements around LTSS assessment tools and use of budgets/calculations of budgets. - Linkages with housing: Collaborate with the U.S. Department of Housing and Urban Development (HUD) regarding targeting affordable, integrated, accessible housing to people transitioning from, or at risk of entering, institutions; provide technical assistance to states about leveraging Medicaid for housing-related supports. - Workforce: Together with ACL, work with states and stakeholders to develop strategies to address workforce shortages in Medicaid HCBS programs.
+- HCBS Quality Measures: Finalize and work with states to implement core quality measures for HCBS that emphasize person-centered services, compliance with the HCBS Settings Rule, equity in access to HCBS, quality measures linkage between HCBS and general health and behavioral health, in order to promote more integrated whole-person health and wellness, and best practices. - Comment on Medicaid Waivers that Threaten Community Integration: Rescind CMS' guidance and waivers that increase funding for psychiatric institutional placements instead of investing in community-based behavioral health care.
+Encourage CMS and HHS to support states to expand robust HCBS for people with mental health disabilities. - Equity in Access to HCBS: Work with ACL and OCR to identify racial and other inequities in HCBS and develop strategies for addressing those inequities at the intersection of marginalized identities, including requiring states to develop equity plans for their HCBS programs, providing TA and funding for outreach to Black, Indigenous, and other communities of color, including non-native English speakers and LGBTQ+, and providers that serve them, and prioritize transition efforts in institutions disproportionally with residents from those communities. - Olmstead: Provide guidance on how states can further Olmstead implementation in their Medicaid systems, particularly in light of COVID-19 laying bare the risks of institutional and large congregate settings; work with the Department of Justice to support their Olmstead enforcement activities. - Linkages with housing: Collaborate with the U.S. Department of Housing and Urban Development (HUD) regarding targeting affordable, integrated, accessible housing to people transitioning from, or at risk of entering, institutions; provide technical assistance to states about leveraging Medicaid for housing-related supports. - Workforce: Together with ACL, work with states and stakeholders to develop strategies to address workforce shortages in Medicaid HCBS programs. - Advocate for Coverage of LTSS in all forms of health insurance: Work with CMS to create standards to ensure that all health insurance covers services necessary for community integration. - Advocate for Increased Access to LTSS: Work with CMS to develop and provide guidance which measures and assesses access to HCBS, including whether needed services are being prior authorized, what proportion of authorized hours are being filled, and whether provider capacity is sufficient.